 The SparkFun Arduino Project Enclosure showing the arrangement and fit of all components.

-The SparkFun Arduino Project Enclosure is just about the smallest enclosure that this project will fit into, unless you use custom PCBs and surface mount components.
-There are many options here, including store-bought project boxes, plastic food containers, scavenged enclosures from deceased electronics, or even completely DIY approaches.
+The SparkFun Arduino Project Enclosure is perhaps too small for this project, and it is a tight fit.
+Although I was successful in making the project fit into this case, it leaves very little room for expansion or modification.
+I recommend that you use a more roomy enclosure.
+There are many options here, including store-bought project boxes, plastic food containers, wooden boxes, and 3d printed enclosures.
 If you use an opaque box, be sure to cut windows for the LCD screen and IR receiver.
 The size of the window needed for the Nokia 5110 LCD screen is 1.32" x 0.85".

 The inside of the lid of the SparkFun Arduino Project Enclosure showing the LCD window, cabling for the stepper motor and camera connectors, and the male headers for the IR receiver.

-The breadboard layout is entirely up to you.
-My choice to use the SparkFun Arduino Project Enclosure dictated a maximum size that required me to split the board into two halves, as shown below, using stackable headers to connect the two boards.
+The breadboard layout is entirely up to you, but you can use my own build to guide you.
+My choice to use the SparkFun Arduino Project Enclosure required me to split the board into two halves, as shown below, using stackable headers to connect the two boards.
 This would not be necessary for more spacious enclosures.

 Illustration showing the layout of the stepper motor and camera controller boards.
 These layouts are based around stripboard, and the gaps show where the copper traces must be cut or ground away.
 Note that this is for single-sided stripboard, with through-hole components on one side, soldered to copper traces on the other side.
 Test all trace breaks to ensure no conductivity across them.

 A photo of the stepper motor and camera controller boards.
 Although difficult to see in these photos, the "top" board (the camera controller board) uses male headers that stick out below the board, which insert into the female headers on the bottom board.
 Note the "power supply splitter cable" from the stepper controller board.
-This cable provides 5V and GND to the LCD screen and IR receiver.
+The UNO only has one 5V pin and it's being used by the motor/camera controller boards, so this cable sends power to the LCD screen and IR receiver.

 You can solder wires to the pads of the IR receiver, but in my build I soldered in a 3-pin male header so that the pins stick out behind the receiver.
 My IR receiver plugs into a small power supply splitter board that you can see in the photos above.
-The VCC, GND, and OUT pads on the IR receiver should be connected to the Arduino's 5V pin, GND pin, and digital pin 2 respectively.
+The VCC and OUT pads on the IR receiver should be connected to the Arduino's 5V pin and digital pin 2 respectively.
+The IR receiver's GND pin can either connect to one of the Arduino's GND pins, or directly to the supply ground.
+In my design, it connects to the supply ground.

 Be sure that the IR receiver can "see" (don't put it inside an opaque project box).
 It either needs to be mounted on the outside of your project box (this is what I did) or given an IR-transparent window through which to see.